seeingnft/teia-/Ukranian-Fundraising.md

 <img src="img/ukraine_fundraiser/step_02.png">

-Enter your address first with the number of shares as 10 and then an option for another collaborator will show up and click on:
+Enter your address first with the number of shares as 10 and then an option to _add another collaborator_ will be shown and can be selected:

 <img src="img/ukraine_fundraiser/step_03.png">

 Once another collaborator field shows up add the Contract Address `KT1DWnLiUkNtAQDErXxudFEH63JC6mqg3HEx` to the second field and enter the shares as well as 10

 Once you have made sure the address is entered correctly, click on _next_:
 <img src="img/ukraine_fundraiser/step_04.png">